Carlos A. Long

 Carlos Appiani Long (March 4, 1874 – January 1943) was an attorney and politician of the Territory of Hawaii.
 In his youth, he was a college football player at Georgetown University.
 His middle name is often spelled Appiani, Appianni or Apiani.

-Early years
+Early life

 Long was born March 4, 1874, in Honolulu, capital of the then-independent Kingdom of Hawaii.
 His parents were Charles Long, an Italian immigrant from Milan, and Julia Naoho (1859–1916), a Native Hawaiian from the island of Maui and relative of historian Samuel Kamakau.
 After his father's death, his mother remarried to John F. Colburn, who became a member of Queen Liliuokalani's cabinet during the final week before the Overthrow of the Kingdom of Hawaii in 1893.
 He had many siblings and half-siblings from his mother's two marriages.